cloudfoundry/diego-windows-release/docs/INSTALL.md

 ### Manual Setup

-1. Download the `setup.ps1` from
+1. Download the `setup.ps1` script from
 our [latest release](https://github.com/cloudfoundry-incubator/diego-windows-release/releases/latest).
-From inside File explorer right click on the file and click `Run with powershell`.
+From inside File explorer, right click on the file and click `Run with powershell`.
-The script will enable the required Windows features
-, configure the DNS settings, and configure the firewall to the way that the cell needs.
+The script will enable the required Windows features, configure the DNS settings, and configure the firewall to the way that the cell needs.

 ## Install the MSIs

 ### Option 1: Using the [Install Script Generator](https://github.com/cloudfoundry-incubator/greenhouse-install-script-generator)

-1. Download the `generate.exe` from the same release. **Note** that if you are using Internet Explorer to download the file it will currently remove the `.exe` extension from the file, so you will have to rename it to have the extension.
+1. Download the `generate.exe` from the same release. **Note** that if you are using Internet Explorer to download the file it may remove the `.exe` extension from the file, so you will have to rename the file and add the extension.
-2. Run it with the following argument template:
+2. Run `generate.exe` with the following argument template:

 ```
 generate.exe -outputDir=[the directory where the script will output its files]